microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Get-MgEducationClassAssignmentSubmissionSubmittedResource.md

 Retrieve a submitted resource.
 Only teachers, students, and applications with application permissions can perform this operation.
 Resources are available to a teacher or an application with application permissions after a student submits it, and are available to the student after the teacher returns the submission.
-Note that teachers can leave notes in some resources.
+Teachers can leave notes in some resources.
+This API is available in the following national cloud deployments.

 ## SYNTAX